Do you want to monitor user activity on your WordPress site?

 To check the user activity log, you need to visit the Dashboard » Simple History page.
 You can also view them on the Dashboard, but this will depend on how you have configured the settings of this plugin.

-By default, the Simple History plugin allows you to monitor login, logout, wrong password, post/page editing, media upload, plugin install/update, user profile changes, and more.
+By default, the Simple History plugin allows you to monitor these activities: login, logout, wrong password, post/page editing, media upload, plugin install/update, user profile changes, and more.

-It also has support for bbPress forums which lets you see the forum and topic activities on your website.
+It also has support for bbPress forums, which lets you monitor forum and topic activities on your website.

 Simple History allows you to add your own custom events as well.
 If you have development experience and want to add a custom event, then you can check out the details on the Simple History page in the WordPress Plugin Directory.

-Monitor User Activity using the WP Security Audit Log
+Method 2: Monitor User Activity Using the WP Activity Log (Best)

 Although Simple History does a good job of tracking user activities on your website, it is limited in functionality.

-If you are looking for a plugin that provides detailed and real-time user activity reports, then you should use the WP Security Audit Log plugin.
+If you are looking for a plugin that provides detailed and real-time user activity reports, then you should use the WP Activity Log plugin.

 It is a feature-rich plugin that allows you to keep track of every change that happens on your website.
 You can also get email and SMS notifications for important site events.

-Upon activation, you will see a new menu item Audit Log in the left sidebar of your admin panel.
+Upon activation, you will see a new menu item, WP Activity Log, in the left sidebar of your admin panel.
 You’ll be asked to enter your license key and click on the ‘Agree & Activate License’ button to start using this plugin.

-To monitor the events on your website, you need to head over to the Audit Log » Audit Log Viewer page.
+To monitor the events on your website, you need to head over to the WP Activity Log » Log Viewer page.

-This plugin displays the latest events at the top bar of your screen.
-You can also click on those notifications to go to the Audit Log Viewer page.
+This plugin also displays the latest events at the top bar of your screen.
+You can also click on those notifications to go to the Log Viewer page.

-For example, if someone logged into your site, then you will be able to find out who was that user, when did that person login, and the IP address of the user.
+For example, if someone logged into your site, then you will be able to find out who it was, what time they logged in, and their IP address.

-You can also control the events that you want to track by going to the Audit Log » Enable/Disable Events page.
+You can also control the events that you want to track by going to the WP Activity Log » Enable/Disable Events page.

-You can now enable or disable individual events by checking/unchecking the boxes.
-You can do the same by going to different tabs like Content & Comments, WordPress Install, Visitor Events, etc.
+You can now enable or disable individual events by checking or unchecking the boxes.
+You can do the same by going to different tabs like Content & Comments, WordPress Install, Visitor Events, and more.

-To track the logged in users on your site, you need to go to the Audit Log » Logged In Users page.
+To track the logged-in users on your site, you need to go to the WP Activity Log » Logged In Users page.

-If you want to download the activity log of your site, then simply go to the Audit Log » Reports page to generate a report based on the criteria that you may have.
+If you want to download the activity log of your site, then simply go to the WP Activity Log » Reports page to generate a report based on the criteria that you may have.